DSR-RHIT/creating-reproducible-reports/pages/composing.md

 ### Inserting an external image

+- Add the next paragraph to precede Figure 1.

+<pre><code>The load-cell setup is shown in Figure 1.
+A known weight is suspended from the eyehook, causing the thin-beam load cell to deform.
+A Wheatstone bridge on the beam detects the deformation, producing a voltage signal we read with a meter.
+</code></pre>

-- Add the following snippet to the Rmd file to place the image file in the document.
+- Add the following snippet to place the image file in the document.

 ```
 ![Figure 1.
 Applying a force to the load cell using a precision weight](load-cell-setup.png)